Jaseci-Labs/jaseci/examples/CanoniCAI/codelabs/2_faq.md

 ## Run the `init` Walker

 Now, let's run the init walker to initialize the graph.
-First put all of the above code snippet into a single jac file and name it `faq.jac`, including

-- nodes definition
-- graph definition
-- init walker

 Run `jsctl` to get into the jaseci shell environment: